AS Roma Vs. Juventus Preview, Odds: Top 4 Battle In Serie A Could Return Champions Juve To League Lead

 Perhaps more importantly, the last time the two sides met at Stadio Olimpico, Juve suffered a rare defeat, losing 2-0, one of only four losses in the league in the 2018/2019 season.
-But the win for Roma still was not enough to earn them a UEFA Champions League spot, finally finishing sixth.
-Coming into Sunday, Roma occupy the fourth and final Champions League position.
+But the win for Roma still was not enough to earn them a UEFA Champions League spot, finally finishing 6th.
+Coming into Sunday, Roma occupy the 4th and final Champions League position.
 But Juventus remain slight favorites to take the win anyway.

 According to odds published by Soccer Times, Juventus have been placed at 6/5 odds to take the full three points, while Roma are set at 9/4 to defend their home ground.
-A win would also move Roma to within four points of third place SS Lazio, who took a 1-0 home victory over Napoli on Saturday.
+A win would also move Roma to within four points of 3rd-place SS Lazio, who took a 1-0 home victory over Napoli on Saturday.

 The ESPN FC panelists look at the relative prospects for both Inter and Juve, heading into the Serie A Round 19.

-According to an analysis by Sports Betting Dime the game will likely be predictable in the early stages, based on whether Roma succeed in denying the champions a majority of ball possession time.
+According to an analysis by Sports Betting Dime, the game will likely be predictable in the early stages, based on whether Roma succeed in denying the champions a majority of ball possession time.
 Juve have relied on a possession game this season, with more than 2,000 additional completed passes compared to Roma.

 The Turin side’s pass completion percentage of 86.6 leads the Italian league, and is more than four points better than Roma’s 82.2 percent pass completion rate.